Rational1ty/mirror-encrypt/README.md

 Encrypt or decode messages using a grid of mirrors and a laser

 ### Overview
-- This program provides an interesting way to encrypt/decrypt messages using mirrors and LASER BEAMS!
+- This program provides an interesting way to encrypt/decrypt messages using mirrors and laser beams!
 - It includes various ways to create your own unique sets of mirrors (mirror fields), load fields that you've already made, generate mirrors automatically, or save some of your favorite combinations
 - The program also animates the process in real time, unless it is run in text-only mode (see commands for more info)